 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-7/i-FHhQzVT/A

-The Exif data for this photograph, published in the November 19th, 2010 edition of the paper, shows that it was taken on November 12th, 2010.
-This means that Olivia would have been four years old at the time this photo was taken, and not only does she look like a four year-old, but it’s clear that she is being photographed in her preschool classroom.
-Furthermore, her “Born To Dance” shirt is from Gymboree’s fall 2010 “Dance Team” collection, which of course wouldn’t have been available prior to that:
+The Exif data for this photograph, published in the November 19th, 2010 edition of The Newtown Bee, confirms that it was taken on November 12th, 2010.
+At the time, Olivia would have been just four years old—and not only does she look like a four-year-old, but the photo clearly shows her in her preschool classroom.
+Additionally, her “Born to Dance” shirt is from Gymboree’s Fall 2010 “Dance Team” collection, which, naturally, wasn’t available before that season:

-The same month Olivia appeared in the Newtown Bee, the Engels participated in their annual family photoshoot, which took place at the Saugatuck Harbor Yacht Club in Westport, CT.
-Out of respect for the photographer, I will not republish their work here, but there were over two dozen photos taken that day:
+That same month, Olivia and her family participated in their annual photoshoot at the Saugatuck Harbor Yacht Club in Westport, CT.
+Out of respect for the photographer, I won’t republish their work here, but over two dozen photos were taken during the session.

-Of course conspiracy theorists will say that the date has been fudged, and that these photos were taken much earlier than November of 2010.
-However, in the fourth photo from the top, you can see a 2011 registration sticker on the boat on the right:
+Of course, conspiracy theorists will claim the date has been fudged and that these photos were taken much earlier than November 2010.
+However, in the fourth photo from the top, you can clearly see a 2011 registration sticker on the boat to the right:

-Doubters can also purchase these photos from the photographer and check the Exif data for themselves.
-They won’t, but they can.
+Doubters are welcome to purchase these photos directly from the photographer and verify the Exif data for themselves.
+Of course, they won’t—but they could.

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-58/i-tT2VLHN/A

-While there’s no caption included for this photograph, the Exif data shows that it was taken on December 6th, 2011.
-That would make Olivia five years-old in this photo, which again checks out.
-But those pushing the fantastical Super Bowl theory would prefer you believe that this picture shows a seven or maybe eight year-old girl.
-They would also really love for you to believe that, a little over a year later, she became the girl on the left (for comparison, an actual picture of Olivia from 2012 is included on the right):
+While there’s no caption included for this photograph, the Exif data confirms it was taken on December 6th, 2011.
+That would make Olivia five years old in this photo, which aligns perfectly.
+But those pushing the absurd Super Bowl theory would have you believe this picture shows a seven- or maybe eight-year-old girl.
+They’d also have you believe that, just over a year later, she somehow became the girl on the right (for comparison, an actual photo of Olivia from 2012 is included on the left):

-These girls have unmistakably different noses, eyes, eyebrows, cheeks, foreheads, hairlines, etc. The girl on the left has freckles, visible in a number of photos that I was able to find after identifying her (and I’m never going to share any of her personal information, so don’t waste anyone’s time by asking):
+These two girls have unmistakably different noses, eyes, eyebrows, cheeks, foreheads, hairlines, and more.
+The girl on the right also has freckles, which are clearly visible in several photos I located after identifying her (and no, I’m never sharing her personal information, so don’t bother asking):

-But there are no freckles visible anywhere on any photo of Olivia.
-There are also Olivia’s very prominent dimples, which are absent on the other girl.
-Other photos show that they also have different ears, most noticeable in the lobes (Olivia’s are what’s called “free” and stick out from her head while the other girl’s are attached):
+Yet, in every photo of Olivia, there are no freckles visible—anywhere.
+Then there are Olivia’s very prominent dimples, which are entirely absent on the other girl.
+Other photos reveal additional differences, including their ears: Olivia’s lobes are “free” and stick out from her head, while the other girl’s are attached:

-Now here’s one that I really can’t wrap my head around as it manages to contradict an entirely different claim made by these same goofs; one that also appears in the pages of James Fetzer’s fetid book.
+Now here’s a twist that I really can’t wrap my head around—it manages to contradict an entirely different claim made by these same goofs, one that also appears in the pages of James Fetzer’s fetid book.

 Those who subscribe to this Super Bowl malarkey want you to believe that this is victim Emilie Parker as she appeared on February 3rd, 2013: